tikv/community/GOVERNANCE.md

 #### SIGs

 The TiKV project is organized primarily into Special Interest Groups, or SIGs.
-Each SIG consists of members from multiple companies or organizations, with a common purpose of advancing the TiKV project for a specific topic, such as Coprocessor or Documentation.
+Each SIG consists of members from multiple organizations or individuals, with a common purpose of advancing the TiKV project for a specific topic, such as Coprocessor or Documentation.
 The goal of an SIG is to enable a distributed decision structure and code ownership, as well as providing focused forums for getting work done, making decisions, and onboarding new contributors.
-Every identifiable subpart of the project (e.g., github org, repository, subdirectory, API, test, issue, PR) is intended to be owned by the corresponding SIG.
+Every identifiable subpart of the project (e.g., repository, subdirectory, API, test, issue, PR) is intended to be owned by the corresponding SIG.

 Currently, any Contributor within a SIG is immediately eligible member of that SIG.
-It is our intention to properly guide or mentor community talents, and help them advance to the higher-level Reviewer, Committer within an SIG.
+It is our intention to properly guide or mentor community members, and help them advance to the higher-level Reviewer, Committer within the SIG.

 Each SIG must have a charter that specifies its scope (topics, code repositories, and directories), responsibilities, areas of authority, how members and roles of authority/leadership are selected/granted, how decisions are made, and how conflicts are resolved.
 See the [SIG charter template](/sig-governance/SIG-CHARTER-TEMPLATE.md) for details on how charters are formed and managed.
 SIGs should be relatively free to customize or change how they operate, within some broad guidelines and constraints imposed by this Governance and [Sig Governance](/committee/sig-governance/sig-governance.md).